nikic/PHP-Parser/README.md

 The main features provided by this library are:

- * Parsing PHP 5 and PHP 7 code into an abstract syntax tree (AST).
+ * Parsing PHP 5, PHP 7, and PHP 8 code into an abstract syntax tree (AST).
    * Invalid code can be parsed into a partial AST.
    * The AST contains accurate location information.
  * Dumping the AST in human-readable form.